 The men of David said to him, "Behold, this is the day of which the LORD said to you, 'Behold; I am about to give your enemy into your hand, and you shall do to him as it seems good to you.'"
 Then David arose and cut off the edge of Saul's robe secretly.1 Samuel 24:4(NASB)

-Samuel the prophet was raised up by God to bring the time of the judges to a close, because Israel lusted after a king.
+Samuel the prophet, was raised up by God to bring the time of the judges to a close, because Israel lusted after a king.
 They rejected the Lord as their sovereign Ruler because they wanted to be like their Gentile neighbours.
-Israel wanted to havea democracy like the surrounding nation instead of a theocracy, where the Lord was King.
-It was a time in Israel's history when everyone did what was right in their own eyes.. and God gave them over to their evil desires.
+Israel wanted to have a democracy like the surrounding nations instead of a theocracy, where the Lord was King.
+It was a time in Israel's history when, "everyone did what was right in their own eyes," and God gave them over to their evil desires.

-Immediately after this encounter, his conscience smote David and he shouted out to King Saul and showed him the piece of cloth that had been severed from the king's garment.
-David had spared the king's like and he hoped that his action would caused Saul to repent of his bitter hatred for David.
-And although it caused Saul to tearfully acknowledge that his own vindictive, hatred for David was unjust, and that the actions of the future king demonstrated kindness and righteousness, Saul's change of heart was short-lived and he pursued David for the rest of his life.
+Immediately after this encounter, his conscience smote David, and he shouted out to King Saul and showed him the piece of cloth that had been severed from the king's garment.
+David had spared the king's life, and he hoped that his action would caused Saul to repent of his bitter hatred for David.
+And although it caused Saul to tearfully acknowledge that his own vindictive hatred for David was unjust and that the actions of the future king demonstrated kindness and righteousness, Saul's change of heart was short-lived, and he pursued David for the rest of his life.

-However, throughout the entire episode, David honoured the Lord in his actions and attitude, and no doubt he learned a valuable lesson, which was to abide by God's timing, to allow the Lord fight for us and vindicate us.. and to act justly and show mercy to our bitterest enemies.
+However, throughout the entire episode, David honoured the Lord in his actions and attitude, and no doubt he learned a valuable lesson which was to abide by God's timing, to allow the Lord fight for him and vindicate him, and to act justly and show mercy to his bitterest enemies.
 David learnt the importance of allowing the Lord to fight his battles and to guide his steps.

-Although this little piece of Israel's history, is interesting to us, it does not hold any real significance to the body of Christ in this church dispensation, and yet there are lessons that we can learn from this interesting snippet of Israel's history.
-Saul painted a picture of a proud man, who allowed his fleshly emotions to rule his life, and permitted hatred to fester within his heart, while David demonstrated a man whose heart was right before the Lord, trusted Him in the most difficult circumstances, and allowed God to avenge our enemies.
+Although this little piece of Israel's history is interesting to us, it does not hold any real significance to the Body of Christ in this church dispensation, and yet there are lessons that we can learn from this interesting snippet of Israel's history.
+Saul painted a picture of a proud man who allowed his fleshly emotions to rule his life and permitted hatred to fester within his heart, while David demonstrated a man whose heart was right before the Lord, trusted Him in the most difficult circumstances, and allowed God to avenge his enemies.

-David was a man after God's own heart, who remained humble before the Lord and desired to honour His holy name.
-He hearkened readily to his inner conscience and maintained a trust in God's timing, even when he was encouraged to circumnavigate the plans and purpose of God, or tempted to sin.
+David was a man after God's own heart who remained humble before the Lord and desired to honour His holy name.
+He hearkened readily to his inner conscience and maintained a trust in God's timing, even when he was encouraged to circumnavigate the plans and purposes of God, or tempted to sin.
 He showed respect to authority figures and those in positions of responsibility.